Best Tank Size for Peacock Bass

 Seasonal Habitat Adjustments for Peacock Bass

 Peacock Bass's aquarium setup requires seasonal modifications to maintain optimal comfort and safety year-round.
 During warm months, ensure adequate ventilation and cooling for your 180+ gallons minimum fish—fish of this species can be sensitive to heat stress.
 Provide shaded rest areas and consider cooling accessories appropriate for Peacock Bass's size.
 Cold weather demands insulated resting spots, draft elimination around the aquarium, and potentially supplemental heating rated safe for fish.
-Spring and autumn transitions often bring allergens and temperature fluctuations; monitor your Peacock Bass's comfort during these periods and adjust bedding and environmental controls accordingly.
-Humidity management is equally important—excessively dry or damp conditions can affect respiratory health and coat condition in Peacock Bass fish across their 10-15 years lifespan.
+Spring and autumn transitions often bring water quality changes and temperature fluctuations; monitor your Peacock Bass's comfort during these periods and adjust substrate and environmental controls accordingly.
+Humidity management is equally important—excessively dry or damp conditions can affect respiratory health and coloration condition in Peacock Bass fish across their 10-15 years lifespan.